IVPN

 IVPN is a VPN service offered by IVPN Limited (formerly Privatus Limited) based in Gibraltar.
-Launched in 2009, IVPN operates using the WireGuard, OpenVPN, and IKEv2 protocols.
+IVPN operates using the WireGuard, OpenVPN, and IKEv2 protocols.

 History

-In 2022, during the Russian invasion of Ukraine, IVPN started handing out free subscriptions to people living in Ukraine, Belarus, and Russia.
+IVPN has been audited by Cure53, undergoing a logging audit in 2019 and a pentest report in 2020.

-In 2024, IVPN acquired Safing, a company that offered a firewall application and the SPN VPN service.
+In 2024, IVPN acquired Safing, a company that offered a firewall application and the SPN service.

-IVPN has been independently audited by Cure53, has undergone a logging audit and a comprehensive pentest report.
-IVPN is supported by FlashRouters, a company that specializes in providing custom-flashed routers for VPN users.

-Reception

-In a September 2017 review by PCWorld, IVPN received 4.5 out of 5 stars and was awarded their Editor's Choice Award in 2017.
+In May 2026, IVPN team announced the introduction of different subscription tiers, some of which include additional services (a customizable DNS filter, email aliasing, a desktop firewall), and a cryptography-based system for user authentication from the clients that does not require the username.

+Privacy